By Marisa Tolsma, Certified GAPS Coach | Bumblebee Apothecary

 What is the GAPS diet?

-Dr. Natasha Campbell-McBride originally designed the GAPS diet to help her son who was diagnosed with autism.
-She wrote Gut and Psychology Syndrome to help people with a variety of mental illnesses.
-These include autism, dyspraxia, A.D.D., dyslexia, A.D.H.D., depression, and schizophrenia.
+Dr. Natasha Campbell-McBride originally designed the GAPS diet to help her son, who was diagnosed with autism.
+She wrote Gut and Psychology Syndrome to help people with a variety of conditions, including autism, dyspraxia, ADD, dyslexia, ADHD, depression, and more.
+Her later work expanded into the physical healing that comes from following the GAPS diet, not just the mental and neurological.

 My personal experience with the GAPS diet began in 2011.
 Before this, I had tried so many different things, but nothing really helped.
-I had been struggled with lots of headaches, fatigue, being very underweight, and worst of all, horrible, cystic acne.
+I had been struggling with frequent headaches, fatigue, being very underweight, and worst of all, horrible cystic acne.

-As a child, I didn’t really have any serious health issues.
-But, I can definitely say that I didn’t exactly enjoy strong, good health, either.
-I just wasn’t very vigorous.
-In my late teens and early twenties, my health got worse.
-That’s when the cystic acne showed up and the headaches become worse and more frequent.
+As a child, I didn’t have any serious health issues, but I didn’t exactly enjoy strong, vigorous health either.
+In my late teens and early twenties, things got worse.
+That’s when the cystic acne showed up and the headaches became more frequent.
 And no matter what I did, I was always too thin.

-I experimented with various eliminated type diets, where I avoided certain foods to see if I could get relief.
-Sometimes that seemed to help a little.
-But in the long run, nothing really made a big difference.
-I also tried going vegetarian for a while… that was really bad news and definitely did not help at all.
+I experimented with various elimination diets, avoiding certain foods to see if I could get relief.
+Sometimes it seemed to help a little, but in the long run nothing made a big difference.
+I also tried going vegetarian for a while, that was really bad news and did not help at all.

 Real food is everything